Earth Manifesto Mysteriously Materializes – A Potential Game Changer

 staunch support for fossil fuel industries and advocacy of huge new tax breaks

 for rich people would undermine protections of the environmental commons that

 is a foundation of future well-being.

 Trump is proving to be one of the worst leaders in the world for his

-refusal to agree with the leaders of 200 other countries to make efforts to
+refusal to agree with the leaders of more than 190 other countries to make

-reduce emissions of greenhouse gases and mitigate the impacts of resulting
+efforts to reduce emissions of greenhouse gases and mitigate the impacts of